'This tears my soul apart': A Ukrainian boy and a killing

 At that, his mother was terrified.
 “I felt everything collapse inside me,” she recalled.
 “I thought they would shoot us all.”

-The gray hoodie, bloodied at the elbow and with the top seam sliced, is now the centerpiece of the family’s search for justice.
-After the Russians left, they returned to Bucha and reburied Yura's father.
+The gray hoodie, bloodied at the elbow, is now the centerpiece of the family’s search for justice.
+The top seam of the loose fabric has been sliced.
+Yura’s mother insists that it's evidence and can't be thrown away.

+The family returned to Bucha in mid-April, after the Russians withdrew.
+They dug up Yura’s father and buried him again in a local cemetery.

+The boy’s family continues to play detective, scouring the area of the shooting for further evidence and theorizing on the trajectory of bullets.
+They question neighbors and analyze holes in a metal fence.

+As the family shows the AP the scene, Yura wanders in the grass beside the street, head down, looking for bullet casings.
+He is confident he could identify the Russian soldier, even though the soldier wore a balaclava over part of his face.

+Yura will finish ninth grade this year, once electricity returns and he can resume online classes.
+Until then, he is volunteering like his father did, visiting older residents.

-Yura's mother is thinking of sending the boy overseas for the sake of his mental health.
+His mother is thinking of sending him overseas for the sake of his mental health.
 She needs some distance, too.

 “I’m never alone physically, but it’s possible to be alone mentally,” she said, near tears.
 “I try to avoid this.”